zg915/BlueJay/README.md

 - **Verify environment variables** are set correctly
 - **Test database connection** with `python test_db_connection.py`
 - **Use `/health` endpoint** to verify server is running

 ---

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes
-4. Push to your branch
-5. Open a Pull Request

----

-## 📝 License

-This project is licensed under the MIT License.

----